OpenVoiceOS/skill-ovos-fallback-chatgpt/README.md

 # ChatGPT Fallback Skill

-When in doubt, ask chatgpt, powered by [OpenAI Solver](https://github.com/OpenVoiceOS/ovos-solver-plugin-openai-persona)
+When in doubt, ask ChatGPT, powered by [OpenAI Solver](https://github.com/OpenVoiceOS/ovos-solver-plugin-openai-persona).

-You need to configure an api_key, get it at https://beta.openai.com/account/api-keys
+You need to configure a `key`, get it at https://platform.openai.com/api-keys

 ## About

 Capabilities:

 - Remembers what user said earlier in the conversation
 - Trained to decline inappropriate requests